apirutv/m4a-to-mp4-converter-for-youtube/README.md

-Here’s a **README.md** you can drop into the same folder as your script.
-It explains what the script does, how it works, and how to run it step-by-step on **WSL Ubuntu** (but it works the same on Windows/Mac too if Python + FFmpeg are installed).

----

 # 🎬 M4A → MP4 Converter (with Thumbnail PNG)

 This script batch-converts audio podcast files (`.m4a`) into **YouTube-ready `.mp4` videos**, using a **PNG with the same base name** as the static thumbnail/cover image.